 A compact, single-step spin agitator flash dryer that lets you process fine, non-agglomerated, homogenous powders from viscous pastes, slurries or filter cakes.

-Freeze drying solutions for food
+Freeze drying talk - Pet food